dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ```

 ## Step 3
-Now that the tables are created, the manager asks you to update the product inventory with 5 pairs of jeans arrived in the
+Now that the tables are created, the manager asks you to update the product inventory with 5 pairs of jeans that arrived in the
 latest shipment:

 ```